 Hawaii is home to some of the most unique and beautiful wildlife on earth.

 But invasive species like cats are threatening this fragile ecosystem.
-There are an estimated 500,000 feral cats in Hawaii.
-These cats prey on native birds, rodents, and lizards.

 They spread disease and destroy native plants.
 And their numbers are only growing.
 The problem is exacerbated by the fact that many people feed stray cats, unknowingly providing a food source for these predators.